Lustrum trading, a solution to market hysteria?

 So, what to do?
 Towards Lustrum (a period of 5 years) Trading

-One provocative proposal is to try to minimise the sub-second hysteria of the recent years in finance by radically restricting trading in shares and, though this, allowing companies to respond to the fundamentals of resource supply, customer demand and wider environmental and social trends without the distractions of the emotional meltdowns of the market.
+One provocative proposal is to try to minimise the sub-second hysteria of the recent years in finance by radically restricting trading in shares and, through this, allowing companies to respond to the fundamentals of resource supply, customer demand and wider environmental and social trends without the distractions of the emotional meltdowns of the market.

 Shares for each listed company should be traded once every 5 years – on one day – 3 months after the company makes its lustrum dividend.